MattFisch/phpintro/README.md

 Each lesson has its own subdirectory.
 For one exercise only files in this subdirectory have to be completed.
 All other files are for reference.

+Sample solutions from a solution folder can be copied into the exercise templates with the class src/Solution/Solution.php.
-Sample solutions are included with ``require`` from a solution folder.
-The git repostitory, that holds the solution is private.
+The git repository, that holds the solution is private.
+If necessary ``TODO``s will guide you, what has to be done for completing the exercises.
-These parts can be ignored for your own solution or deleted completely.
-Do not include these files, but work directly in the files in ``src/exercises`` to complete your solution. ``TODO``s will guide you, what to do for completing the solution.
-For a better understanding read the PHPDoc comments, that describe the classes, methods, properties and constants and have a look at the provided examples src/Examples, src/NormFormSkeleton/NormFormDemo.php and src/FileAccess/FADemo.php.
+For a better understanding read the PHPDoc comments, that describe the classes, methods, properties and constants and have a look at the provided examples in ``src/DBAccess/`` especially at ``DBDemo.php`` and ``DBAccess`` for queries against MariaDB.

-For example:

-    //%%login/construct
+You can use ``onlineshop/src/onlinshop.sql`` to restore the MariaDB database provided for the exercises.
+You can use ``onlineshop/src/ESCreateIndex.sh`` to restore the ElasticSearch Index provided for the exercises.

+For example the following line is replaced with the content of <solutionfolder>/index/construct.inc.php:

+    //%%<path-to-solution>/index/construct

 Given parts of the solution are marked as seen below.
-These parts ensure, that the code works without PHP runtime errors, even before the solution is completed.
+These parts ensure, that the code works without PHP runtime errors, even before the exercise is completed.

-     ///##%%
-     $this->authenticateUser();
+     //##%%
+     return true;
      //#%#%

 For example a fake login is implemented in a way, that you can login without given user credentials.
-To complete the solution you have to implement the file access to validate the given user credentials.
+To complete the exercise you have to implement the database access to validate the given user credentials.
-Keep these parts of the code, they can be part of your final solution, if you put them on the right place in your own code.
+Keep these parts of the code, they may be part of your final solution, if you put them on the right place in your own code.

-To demonstrate, how the skeleton works, the comments are set, as seen in the examples above.
-If you have access to the solution repository you can demonstrate, how the pattern solution works.
-In this case the comments are switched to

-    //--
-    require '<path-to-solution>/index/construct.inc.php';
-    //*/

-and

-     /*##
-     return true;
-     //*/

-Shell scripts are used to toggle comments.
-They are stored in a private git repository, that holds the solution.
-They use GNU ``sed`` to toggle the commenting of both blocks from ``/*`` to ``//`` and the other way round.

 ## Structure of this Repository